Financial Aid

 Once the financial aid package is finalized, students receive an official Award Notification outlining their approved funds, loan amounts, and any applicable scholarships or grants.

-5. Notification of Award and Disbursement of Funds
+5. Disbursement of Funds

 Applying for Financial Aid